 I proceed now to discuss the second point, and to consider if the assertion is warranted that the "Mother country is in a much less favourable position than she was in 1873, when the arrangement was made."
-There is no allegation that I can discover that the mother country is worse placed in There is no allegation that I can discover that the mother country is worse placed in respect to the two services of Galle and Singapore.
+There is no allegation that I can discover that the mother country is worse placed in respect to the two services of Galle and Singapore.
 Now, as then (and until the end of 1880) the mails are carried to and from Galle and England, and to and from Singapore and England under a Contract with the Peninsular and Oriental Company for a stated sum for the whole Mails, and the addition of the Australian Mails makes no addition to the cost.
 That they may be looked upon as representing a part of the cost of the Contract in connection with the India and China Mails is of course clear.
 But so they were before 1873, and when the governments divided the postage and the cost of the Galle-Australian Section, a proportionate amount of the charge for the Anglo-Indian Section was taken into account.
 The 1873 arrangement superseded this, because the Colonies became responsible for the whole cost of the Galle-Australian Section, receiving as a consideration in return the whole of the postages and the free use of the Anglo-Indian Section.
 The position is in no way changed since then, and I fail to see, respecting the Galle and Singapore services, any justification for the Postmaster-General's remarks, which I have twice quoted.
-Lord John Manners appears, however, to rely for his justification on the altered conditions of the San Francisco service.
-I so far concur with his Lordship, that if the altered condition of the San Francisco service required an increased amount to be impounded upon the postage receipts, that impounding should be divided amongst and extended over the whole three services, as it was an essential understanding that they should be placed on the same footing.
-Indeed, Lord Kimberley specially encouraged the maintenance of the San Francisco service; for in his letter announcing the proposed arrangement of 1873, his Lordship concluded with these words: "In the event of a service from San Francisco to Australia or New Zealand being established, its maintenance will be greatly assisted through the assumption by Her Majesty's Government of the whole cost of the transit of postal matter between this country and San Francisco."
-In every way it is fair that the three services should be placed on one footing, and if the change of circumstances of the San Francisco convice justified an increased retention of postages such increase should be over all the Francisco service justified an increased retention of postages, such increase should be over all the postages, and to the extent the loss warranted.
+Lord John Manners appears, however, to rely for his justification on the altered conditions of the San Francisco service required an increased amount to be impounded upon the postage receips, that impounding should be divided amongst and extended over the whole three services, as it was an essential understanding that they should be placed on the same footing.
+Indeed, Lord Kimberley specially encouraged the maintenance of the San Francisco service; for in his letter announcing the greatly assisted through the assumption by Her Majesty's Government of the whole cost of the transit of postal matter between